damianhakert/damianhakert.github.io/source/_posts/2015-01-27-7-git-personalities.markdown

 ### Fixing the breaker

-Test locally, always work with merge requests and only merge when the build passes.
+Run relevant and fast tests locally, always work with merge requests and only merge when the build passes.

 ## 3. The Repeater